metermd/hash_param/README.md

 name from the data object.
 It plays nice with default parameters, keyword arguments, both optional and required, `*rest` and `**kwrest` parameters.

-After named positional arguments, `auto_param` will try to fill named keyword arguments, then will send the rest to `**kwrest` if listed, and lastly, will send whats left of the data object to `*args`.
+After named positional arguments, `hash_param` will try to fill named keyword arguments, then will send the rest to `**kwrest` if listed, and lastly, will send whats left of the data object to `*args`.
 In practice, this means you'll never get values in both `*args` and `**kwrest`.